 Day 4: Midtown - Times Square - Empire State Building - Rockefeller Center

 It is the most touristy area in New York, this does not mean the most interesting, but it certainly offers many attractions for you to visit and one of the most important Museums of Modern Art in the world: the MoMa.
-So, in total freedom we list only the MUST SEE:

 The Museum of Modern Art, or simply called MoMa.
 The visit can definitely occupy even 3 to 4 hours if you are a fan of Modern Art, or just 1 hour if you want to just say: “I was there” and maybe catch a paint or two of your favorite artist (i.e.: don’t miss the Starry Night by Van Gogh).